yardstick17/BlogConnectingDots/content/pages/about.md

 Date: 2014-12-13 18:32

-Currently, I am working as a Backend Engineer in the Pricing and Forecasting Department of [Zalando SE](https://www.en.zalando.de).
+Currently, I am working as a Python Backend Engineer in the Pricing and Forecasting Department of [Zalando SE](https://www.en.zalando.de).
-My job is to work and deliver Optimal Discount Recommendation every week to go online on the platform.
+My team is aiming to build next generation pricing tools which recommends discounts which can be steered toward company goals(e.g. revenue) meeting some operational constraints(e.g. logistics).
+I am working on providing large scale solution by which we solve optimization for about 600K articles on week basis.
+I am majorly involved in writing Spark Pipelines on EMR which solves optimization problem using Pulp, Gurobi as solver.
 Earlier, I was working as a Machine Learning Engineer at [Zomato](https://www.zomato.com).

 My major areas of interests are Deep Learning and Natural Language Processing.
 I completed undergrad from [IIIT-Allahabad](www.iiita.ac.in) with major in Electronics and Communication.